Administration

 Leaf Pick-Up

-The City of Martin, Public Works Department, will begin loose leaf pick up Monday, Nov.
-6th, 2023.
+The City of Martin, Public Works Department, will begin loose leaf pick up will begin again in late October.
+Specific date is TBD.

 The truck operator will run a variety of routes to cover the streets as efficiently as possible.
 For questions about the leaf service, call the Martin Public Works office at 731-587-4910.